Introduction:

 You do not need a permit to hike the Narrows from the Temple of Sinawava going upstream in the Virgin River.

-Angels Landing hike: you do not need permit to hike to Scout Lookout viewpoint, but you do need permit to keep walking to Angels Landing.
+Angels Landing hike: you do not need permit to hike to Scout Lookout viewpoint, but you do need permit to keep walking all the way up to Angels Landing.

 There is very efficient shuttle bus service that will take you into the park road.